 Jackson County Central Middle School

-- Jackson County Central Middle School's student population of 260 students has declined by 10% over five school years.
+- Jackson County Central Middle School's student population of 264 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 6-8|

 |Total Classroom Teachers||15 teachers|

 - Jackson County Central Middle School is ranked within the bottom 50% of all 1,793 schools in Minnesota (based off of combined math and reading proficiency testing data) for the 2017-18 school year.